Permify/permify/docs/documentation/docs/use-cases/abac.md

 # Attribute Based Access Control (Beta)

+This page explains design approach of Permify ABAC support as well as demonstrates how to create and use attribute based permissions in Permify.

 :::info
-Here is an update regarding Permify's support for ABAC in our [beta release](https://github.com/Permify/permify/pkgs/container/permify-beta).
-We are eager to hear your thoughts and looking forward to your feedback.
+You can find Permify's support for ABAC in our [beta release](https://github.com/Permify/permify/pkgs/container/permify-beta) and explore the active [API documentation](https://permify.github.io/permify-swagger/) for the ***beta*** version.

+We are eager to hear your thoughts and looking forward to your feedback!
 :::

 # What is Attribute Based Access Control (ABAC)?